pvdabeel/prolog/Documentation/Handbook/01-doc-introduction.md

 PMS (Package Manager Specification, the formal document that defines how Gentoo ebuilds, dependencies, USE flags, slots, and all related metadata must be interpreted) — is captured in a set of DCG grammar rules and Prolog clauses.
-When EAPI 9 added new features, the implementation required adding new grammar rules and clauses.
-The reasoning engine — the prover and the ordering laws — did not change at all, because it is domain-agnostic.
+Each time a new EAPI revision introduces features, supporting them is a matter of adding grammar rules and clauses.
+The reasoning engine — the prover and the ordering laws — does not change at all, because it is domain-agnostic.

 ### Beyond pure Prolog